-Overall, in the peak period of 22-29 June, Audience Development Brexit activity drove:
+Overall, in the peak period of 22-29 June, audience development Brexit activity drove:

 - Over 22 times the number of overall clicks to FT.com, boosting remarketing efforts.

-The Acquisition team sought to capture the new prospect audiences driven by Audience Development activity and convert them quickly into paying subscribers.
+The acquisition team sought to capture the new prospect audiences driven by audience development activity and convert them quickly into paying subscribers.

 A unique offer strategy was developed and adapted for the referendum result.
-In the run up to the referendum we offered a longer duration trial of three months, as opposed to the normal 4 week trial.
+In the run up to the referendum we offered a longer duration trial of three months, as opposed to the normal four week trial.
 The aim was to familiarise consumers with our content over a longer period of time to build habit and increase post trial conversion rates.

 The paywall was taken down temporarily in the run up to the referendum.
 This allowed new audiences to visit FT.com, familiarise themselves with content and allowed us to retarget them later.